Shopify vs Etsy: Which Is the Best for Modern Manufacturers?

 But there are programs out there that can make the hustle and grind a bit easier.

-Introducing cloud manufacturing software designed specifically for small manufacturers selling direct to consumer or even B2B.
+Introducing cloud manufacturing software designed specifically for modern manufacturers selling direct to consumer or even B2B.

 With smart inventory software like Katana you can: